adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

     ``list`` of ``int``.
 Each element is ``>=1``.

 Wulfric uses only those four keys, however, we invite you to extend the ``atoms`` to your needs and store any properties in the same dictionary.
-Any function of wulfric that reads ``atoms`` dictionary and returns ``new_atoms`` dictionary will transfer the values of each atom in  ``atoms`` to the corresponding atom of ``new_atoms`` for **every** key, not only for ones that wulfric recognizes. ``atoms`` dictionary allows to use wulfric's functions on the user-extendend ``atoms``.
-Functions of wulfric will only ever modify the key-values that are recognized by it and leave the user-defined ones intact.
+Any function of Wulfric that reads ``atoms`` dictionary and returns ``new_atoms`` dictionary will transfer the values of each atom in ``atoms`` to the corresponding atom of ``new_atoms`` for **every** key, not only for ones that Wulfric recognizes. ``atoms`` dictionary allows to use Wulfric's functions on the user-extended ``atoms``.
+Functions of Wulfric will only ever modify the key-values that are recognized by it and leave the user-defined ones intact.

 .. hint::